joseph-kaainoa/jst-markdown/readme.md

-# JST Markdown
+# JavaScript Template (JST) - Markdown

-This has examples of more advanced techniques that aren't easily found.
+This has examples of more advanced techniques of Markdown.
+Technically, some of these use features of HTML, so depending on the markdown interpreter, you may get mixed results.

 1. [Table of Contents](#Table-of-Contents)
 1. [Whitespace](#Whitespace)